hosseinnassiri/MessagePublisherSubscriber/README.md

 ## Goals
 To have a template for implementing Publish / Subscribe pattern in .net using RabbitMQ as message broker, ready to be used in real applications.

-## TODO
-1. add git hub action for CI / CD
-1. add healthcheck for subscriber

 ## Prerequisites
-You should have a basic understanding of .Net Core worker service projects and RabbitMQ.
+You should have a basic understanding of .Net 5.0 worker service projects and RabbitMQ.
+TODO:

 ## MassTransit
 MassTransit is an open-source message bus framework for .NET which can route messages over MSMQ, RabbitMQ, Azure Service Bus, ....